-The company’s first priority is to respond to reports of downed power lines to keep the public safe.
-NYSEG customers are asked to call 800.572.1131 to report downed wires.
+The companies’ first priorities are to respond to reports of downed power lines to keep the public safe.
+NYSEG customers are asked to call 1.800.572.1131 and RG&E customers are asked to call at 1.800.743.1701 to report downed wires.
 Once this vital public safety work is complete, the company will:

 - Assess the damage to the electricity delivery system.